nikhilgugwad/A2Z/Sorting - II/QuickSort/QuickSort.md

    - If the conditions `i <= high - 1` and `j >= low + 1` were not present, there would be a risk of going beyond the bounds of the current subarray, which could lead to unexpected behavior or errors.

 In summary, these conditions are used to ensure that the pointers `i` and `j` stay within the bounds of the current subarray during the partitioning process.
 They help prevent array index out-of-bounds errors and ensure that the algorithm operates correctly on each subarray.

+Let's discuss the time and space complexity of the provided QuickSort algorithm.

+### Time Complexity:

+The time complexity of the QuickSort algorithm is generally expressed in terms of the number of comparisons and swaps performed.
+In the average and best cases, QuickSort has a time complexity of O(n log n), making it highly efficient for large datasets.
+However, in the worst case, it can degrade to O(n^2), but this is relatively rare and depends on the choice of the pivot.

+- **Best Case (average time complexity):** O(n log n)
+  - Occurs when the pivot chosen divides the array into two nearly equal halves.

+- **Average Case:** O(n log n)
+  - On average, QuickSort provides good performance due to the recursive division of the array.

+- **Worst Case:** O(n^2)
+  - Occurs when the pivot selection consistently results in highly imbalanced partitions.
+  - Choosing the middle element as the pivot usually helps avoid this scenario, but it is not always guaranteed.

+### Space Complexity:

+The space complexity of the provided QuickSort algorithm is determined by its recursive nature and the space required for the function call stack.
+The space complexity is O(log n) on average in the best and average cases, but it can degrade to O(n) in the worst case.

+- **Average and Best Case:** O(log n)
+  - In the average and best cases, the maximum depth of the recursion is log(n) due to the partitioning of the array into halves.

+- **Worst Case:** O(n)
+  - In the worst case (highly imbalanced partitions), the maximum depth of the recursion becomes n, leading to a space complexity of O(n).

+### In-Place Sorting:

+The provided QuickSort algorithm is an in-place sorting algorithm, meaning it does not require additional memory proportional to the size of the input array.
+The space complexity is primarily determined by the depth of the recursive call stack.

+### Considerations:

+- The efficiency of QuickSort depends on the choice of the pivot.
+A good pivot selection strategy, such as choosing the middle element, helps improve its performance.
+- Randomized versions of QuickSort can be used to mitigate the risk of encountering the worst-case scenario with high probability.

+In summary, QuickSort is an efficient in-place sorting algorithm with an average and best-case time complexity of O(n log n).
+The space complexity is O(log n) on average, but it can degrade to O(n) in the worst case.